cgwire/kitsu/docs/getting-started-production/README.md

 ## Add a Preview

-You can add one or several preview to any comments.
+You can add one or several previews to any comments.
 It can be a picture (`.png`, `.jpg`, `.jpeg`), or a video (`.mp4`, `.mov`, `.wmv`), or an `.obj` file.
-All can be reviewed from the browser or a mix of everything.
+You can review all the previews from the browser or a mix of everything.

 Other files like `.pdf`, `.zip`, `.rar`, `.ma` or `.mb` however, they need to be downloaded to be reviewed.

 If you have defined a **FPS** for the production, Kitsu conforms to the uploaded video to this FPS.

-Otherwise, the video is compressed to 1080P, and 30mbits/sec.
+Otherwise, the video is compressed to 1080P and 30mbits/sec.

-Click on the "Attach preview" button, the explorer opens and lets you choose your file, or several files.
+Click on the "Attach preview" button, the explorer opens and lets you choose your file or several files.

 ![attach preview](../img/getting-started/attach_preview.png)